Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Review of ground states, critical droplets, and metastates

 {\bf Remark.} The critical value $J_c^{\sigma_L}(b_i)$ is determined by all couplings in $J$ {\it except\/} $J(b_i)$.
 Because couplings are chosen independently from $\nu(dJ_{xy})$, it follows that the value $J(b_i)$ is {\it independent\/} of~$J_c^{\sigma_L}(b_i)$.
 Therefore, given the continuity of $\nu(dJ_{xy})$, for arbitrary~$J$ there is zero probability in a ground state that any coupling has exactly zero flexibility; for an arbitrary coupling realization~$J$ all flexibilities are strictly positive with probability~one.

 It follows from the definitions above that

 Therefore couplings which share the same critical droplet have the same flexibility.

 All of the above definitions work equally well whether the GSP under discussion is finite- or infinite-volume.
 We note that a complete analysis of critical droplets and flexibilities within infinite-volume ground states requires use of the excitation metastate, whose definition and properties were presented in~\cite{NS2D00,NS2D01,ADNS10,ANS19}, to which we refer the interested reader.
 The important conclusion from those studies is that finite-volume critical droplets and their associated flexibilities converge with their properties preserved in the infinite-volume limit (cf.~Lemma~3.1 from~\cite{NS22}).
 This is true even for a critical droplet that in the limit is infinite in extent in one or more directions (if such exist).
 Excitation metastates can then be used to define unbounded critical droplets which enclose an infinite subset of spins: they are the infinite-volume limits of critical droplets in finite-volume ground states.
-Of particular importance is that they possess a well-defined energy in the infinite-volume limit~\cite{NS2D01,ADNS10,ANS19,NS22}.
+Of particular importance is that infinite-volume droplets possess a well-defined energy in the infinite-volume limit~\cite{NS2D01,ADNS10,ANS19,NS22}.\footnote{However, one cannot rule out the possibility that such a critical droplet might become disconnected in the infinite-volume limit.
+If so, this does not affect our results: as we will see in Sect.~\ref{sec:sfcd}, our arguments rely on a single coupling ``controlling the flexibility'' of a positive density of other couplings in certain critical droplets.
+That this property is retained in the infinite-volume limit regardless of details of the critical droplet geometry can be seen by the reversibility of the process of flipping a critical droplet: if changing the coupling value~$J(b_0)$ of a particular bond~$b_0$ from $J_1$ to $J_2$ flips the critical droplet of $J(b_0)$, then in reversing the process from $J_2$ to $J_1$ the original GSP is restored.
+This means that every coupling that changed from satisfied to unsatisfied or vice-versa in changing $J(b_0)$ from $J_1$ to $J_2$ must change back to its original satisfaction status on changing~$J(b_0)$ from $J_2$ to $J_1$.
+This can happen only if $J(b_0)$ controls the flexibility of every coupling whose satisfaction status changes when passing through the critical value of $J(b_0)$ in either direction.}

 How might such unbounded critical droplets arise?
 A natural construction is to consider a sequence of volumes $\Lambda_L$ with the corresponding $\sigma_L$'s converging to an infinite-volume ground state (or GSP) $\sigma$.
 Suppose there exists an edge $b_i$ whose finite-volume ground state critical droplet boundaries, though finite in every $\sigma_L$, increase in size without bound as $L\to\infty$ with their corresponding flexibilities monotonically decreasing as $L$ increases.
 In the limit $L\to\infty$ one then arrives at a critical droplet with infinite boundary comprising an infinite subset (with respect to $\mathbb{Z}^d$) of spins in $\sigma$ and with a well-defined (and still strictly positive) limiting energy.